 Bucharest is served by two airports: Aeroportul Internaţional Henri Coandă, also known as Otopeni, and Aeroportul Internaţional București Aurel Vlaicu, also known as Băneasa.
 Due to their similar locations and the fact that buses stop near both, they can easily be confused.
 Currently, most flights arrive at Otopeni, but make sure to check the arrival and departure airport.

 Alternatively, from the airport you can take bus 100 to reach the Union Square directly.
-This option takes more time but is cheaper with tickets costing 3 Lei (€0.6).
+This option takes more time but is cheaper with tickets costing 3 RON (€0.6).

 PLACES TO VISIT IN BUCHAREST

-Bucharest is often confused with Budapest, the capital of neighboring Hungary, due to their similar names and the fact that both cities are capitals of neighboring countries in Eastern and Central Europe.
-However, despite this similarity, each of these cities has its own unique history, culture, and architecture.
-Budapest, for example, is famous for its thermal springs and magnificent Secession-style buildings, while Bucharest draws attention with its historical landmarks from its communist past, such as the Palace of Parliament.
+Bucharest is often confused with Budapest, due to their similar names and the fact that both cities are capitals of neighbouring countries in Eastern and Central Europe.
+However, each city has its own unique history, culture, and architecture.
+Budapest, for example, is famous for its thermal springs and Secession-style buildings, while Bucharest draws attention with historical landmarks from its communist past, such as the Palace of Parliament.

-Located in the southeastern part of the country, on the banks of the Dâmbovița River, Bucharest is the capital and largest city of Romania.
-With a population of 2 million people, it's the most populous city in the country.
-Bucharest serves as the cultural, economic, and political center of Romania, as well as an important transportation hub with well-developed infrastructure.
-The city offers a variety of entertainment options for its residents as well as for visitors.
+Located in the southeastern part of the country, on the banks of the Dâmbovița River, Bucharest is Romania’s capital and largest city.
+With a population of around 2 million, it serves as the cultural, economic, and political centre of the country, and an important transport hub.
+The city offers a mix of historic architecture, green spaces, and modern entertainment options.

 Here are some of the main places to visit on the first day:

-- Cathedral of the Salvation of the Nation (Catedrala Mântuirii Neamului): This majestic Orthodox cathedral will impress you with its beauty and scale.
-It's one of the symbols of the city.
+Cathedral of the Salvation of the Nation (Catedrala Mântuirii Neamului).
+This majestic Orthodox cathedral will impress with its scale and intricate interior.
+It's one of Bucharest’s key symbols.

-- Constitution Square (Piața Constituției): After visiting the Palace of Parliament, you can stroll through this spacious square and the Monument of the Romanian Constitution.
+Constitution Square (Piața Constituției).
+After the Palace of Parliament, stroll through this spacious square and admire the Monument of the Romanian Constitution.

 You can spend the second day in Bucharest visiting the following attractions:

-- University Square (Piața Universității): One of the central squares of the city, located near Union Boulevard.
-Here you can see the University of Bucharest and architectural monuments, but the square also played a major role during the Romanian Revolution of 1989.
+University Square (Piața Universității).
+A central square near Union Boulevard.
+Here you can see the University of Bucharest and other architectural highlights.
+The square also played a major role during the Romanian Revolution of 1989.

-- Cișmigiu Park (Parcul Cișmigiu): This park is one of the oldest and most beautiful parks in Bucharest.
-Here you can stroll along picturesque alleys, enjoy the beauty of the lake, visit monuments and sculptures, and relax in cozy squares.
-In winter, the lake offers ice skating experience.
+Cișmigiu Park (Parcul Cișmigiu).
+One of the oldest and most beautiful parks in the city.
+Enjoy a stroll along scenic alleys, visit monuments and sculptures, or relax in cozy squares.
+In winter, the park’s lake offers ice skating.

 THE DIMITRIE GUSTI VILLAGE MUSEUM IN BUCHAREST